Our Volunteer roles

 Administrative and clerical support

 Behind the scenes of our busy hospital are many important volunteers supporting staff teams each day with a variety of basic, but often time-consuming, administrative tasks.
-There are administrative roles in many different teams across the Trust and volunteers can help with a range of tasks including filing documents, preparing patient information packs, photocopying, and envelope filling.
+There are administrative roles in many different teams across the Trust and volunteers can help with a range of tasks including filing documents, note cleansing, preparing patient information packs, photocopying and envelope filling.

 Reception services